bitshifter/bevy-physics-weekend/README.md

 I'm using a fork of Bevy 0.5.0 that is using the latest version of glam from github.

-One difference between this implemntation and the book is `glam` uses column vectors and column major matrices whereas the book uses row-major matrices.

 ## Simulation controls

 * T - toggles pausing the simulation